MasonDill/UWMP/README.md

 1. Downloaded Landing Page bootstrap zip-file
 2. First step was to change all preset color pallets into the University of Pittsburgh's Hex colors HEX:#003594 and HEX:#FFB81C
 3. About (Lines 55-63):
-    -Group project pitch and general background information about the end product was included to give viewers pre-cursor information
+    * Group project pitch and general background information about the end product was included to give viewers pre-cursor information
-    -Picture of current Pitt mentors was included to enhance the design of the webpage, and prevent it from being plain text all the way through
+    * Picture of current Pitt mentors was included to enhance the design of the webpage, and prevent it from being plain text all the way through
 4. Benefits (Lines 67-83):
-    -Research into the benefits of both being a mentor and a mentee were included in this section -Overall, goal was to provide potential applicants with the potential positive takeaways they can have as a result of this program
+    * Research into the benefits of both being a mentor and a mentee were included in this section
+    * Overall, goal was to provide potential applicants with the potential positive takeaways they can have as a result of this program
-    -Benefits are surrounded by a Pitt Gold box to highlight their importance and encourage students to consider the program both for their social, and educational experience
+    * Benefits are surrounded by a Pitt Gold box to highlight their importance and encourage students to consider the program both for their social, and educational experience
 5. Form Links (Lines 89-128):
-    -"Freshman Sign-up Form" and "Become A Mentor Today" links both take the potential applicants to the registration form -Here, they provide information such as their name and email address in order to be placed into the system -Once completed, registered applicants can sign in under the "See Your Matches" window using their registered Pitt username for reference
+    * "Freshman Sign-up Form" and "Become A Mentor Today" links both take the potential applicants to the registration form
+    * Here, they provide information such as their name and email address in order to be placed into the system
+    * Once completed, registered applicants can sign in under the "See Your Matches" window using their registered Pitt username for reference
-    -Initially, they will see zero matches under their account because they have not yet completed the questionnaire form
+    * Initially, they will see zero matches under their account because they have not yet completed the questionnaire form

 ## Construction of Questionnaire (Questionnaire.html)
 1. This questionnaire was modeled after a Google Form that was designed to receive personal information regarding interests of mentor and mentee applicants